Why the Enneagram Still Doesn’t Belong in Church

 He knows that it helped him as a dad and a pastor.
 She knows its occultic roots.

 He knows that it helped him as a dad and a pastor.
-She knows that virtually everyone who’s advocated the Enneagram credits a known heretical Catholic, Richard Rohr, as one of their main teachers and inspirations.
+(Repetitive?
+Yes.
+I’m just echoing Wilson’s argument for the Enneagram.)
+She knows that virtually everyone who’s advocated the Enneagram credits a known heretical Catholic, Richard Rohr, as a teacher and a strong inspiration to them.

 Bluster vs. Better Decision-Making

 I think she could have fended off his bluster more successfully than she did.
 On the level of facts, though?
-He was the one who knew very little.
+From what he revealed in this conversation, he knows very little.

 He knows he had a good experience with it.
 Bully for him.
 The rest of us can look at a broader base of facts.
-The rest of us can make a better decision: The Enneagram doesn’t belong in church.
+The rest of us can make a better decision.
+Wilson speaks of the Enneagram going to church.
+It doesn’t belong there.

 Tom Gilson (@TomGilsonAuthor) is a senior editor with The Stream and the author or editor of six books, including the recently released Too Good To Be False: How Jesus’ Incomparable Character Reveals His Reality.